The Printing Press and the Birth of the Modern World

 Sources & References

-- Elizabeth L. Eisenstein, The Printing Press as an Agent of Change (Cambridge University Press, 1979); and The Printing Revolution in Early Modern Europe (Cambridge, 2005).
+- Elizabeth L. Eisenstein, The Printing Press as an Agent of Change (Cambridge University Press, 1979).

 - Andrew Pettegree, The Book in the Renaissance (Yale University Press, 2010).